mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/troubleshooting.md

 ## Connection can't be established

-An error like this indicates that there is some problem with network connectivity between your computer and MindSphere.
+An error like this indicates that there is some problem with network connectivity between your computer and {{site.productname}}.

 ```text
 Network error occured request to https://<tenant>.piam.eu1.mindsphere.io/oauth/token failed,
 reason: connect ECONNREFUSED
 ```

-This can be caused by several reasons (and in the very rare case, the MindSphere could be offline) but the most common one is that your http proxy is not properly configured.
+This can be caused by several reasons (and in the very rare case, the {{site.productname}} could be offline) but the most common one is that your http proxy is not properly configured.

 The proxy configuration is set via environment variables: